Skip to main content

 Numbers below come from a ~119 KB facet bundle hosted on a Durable Object that owns the writes.
 The fixture is a typia parse-validator, but the boundary costs generalize to any facet workload of similar bundle size:

 • Cold-wake adds ~262 ms above whatever your DO already pays at first wake — bundle load + module parse + first call into the bundle's exports.
 One-time per bundle.
+Amortizes to zero when you can call it many times like we do with our parser-validator.

 • Warm boundary cost: ~1.35 ms per facet call.
 Our 1.4 ms total is ~1.35 ms generic boundary plus ~50 µs of inner work (a typia parse, in this fixture).
 The boundary number generalizes; the inner work depends on what you put in the bundle.
+Essentially free when compared to the internet hop into Cloudflare.

 What "facet" means here